laskaux/laskaux.github.io/_posts/2020-03-28-revolution-prelude.md

 ----

-Part One: _Les Années lumière_
+## Part One: _Les Années lumière_

-The first part of this six-hour historical film reenacts the last years of the Ancien Régime—from the convocation of the Estates-General of 1789 to the Insurrection of 10 August 1792.
+The first part of this grand historical film reenacts the last years of the Ancien Régime—from the convocation of the Estates-General of 1789 to the Insurrection of 10 August 1792.

-#### 11 June 1775: Coronation of Louis XVI

 Prior to its grand opening sequence featuring the Grand Canal and the Bassin de Latone in the Gardens of Versailles, the films nonetheless begins with a pre-edit scene back to 1775, when the 17-year-old **Maximilien de Robespierre** (Steve Carretero) delivers a Latin tribute to the newly crowned Louis XVI on behalf of his classmates at the Collège Louis-le-Grand, among whom stands the 15-year-old **Camille Desmoulins** (Philip-James Valentini).

-This anecdote was noted down by abbé Liévin-Bonaventure Proyart, then Robespierre's teacher at Louis-le-Grand and later his biographer:
+This anecdote was noted down by the abbé Liévin-Bonaventure Proyart, then Robespierre's teacher at Louis-le-Grand and later his biographer:

 >En 1775, Louis XVI, après la cérémonie de son sacre, fit son entrée solennelle dans Paris, accompagné de la reine et de la famille royale.
 Leurs majestés . . . s’arrêtèrent devant le collége de Louis-le-Grand, où elles furent complimentées par l'Université en corps. . . . et ce fut Robespierre que l'on chargea de le lui offrir au nom de ses condisciples, dans un discours en vers qu’avait composé son professeur.
 Le roi abaissa un regard de bonté sur ce jeune homme qui, élevé dans sa maison, devait un jour lui porter le premier coup de poignard. <br />
  > <p align="right">—Proyart, <em>La Vie de Maximilien de Robespierre</em> (1850)

-Nevertheless, the record of this fateful encounter is generally considered unsubstantiated.
-Moreover, it could not happen in 1774 according to the caption, as Louis XVI was crowned in Reims Cathedral on 11 June 1775. <br /><br />
+_Nevertheless, the record of this fateful encounter is generally considered unsubstantiated.
+Leastwise, it could not happen in 1774 according to the caption, as Louis XVI was crowned in Reims Cathedral on 11 June 1775._ <br /><br />

 #### Royal family in 1788

-In the opulent ball hosted in the Galerie des Glaces (Hall of Mirrors) of the Palace of Versailles, **Louis XVI** (Jean-François Balmer) and **Marie-Antoinette d'Autriche** (Jane Seymour, VF: Béatrice Delfe) make their first appearances.
+In the opulent royal ball hosted in the Galerie des Glaces (Hall of Mirrors) of the Palace of Versailles, **Louis XVI** (Jean-François Balmer) and **Marie-Antoinette d'Autriche** (Jane Seymour, VF: Béatrice Delfe) make their first appearances.
 "Madame Déficit" is accompanied by her dancing partner **Axel von Fersen** (Jean-Yves Berteloot), her superintendent **Marie-Thérèse-Louise de Savoie-Carignan, princesse de Lamballe** (Gabrielle Lazure), and her favorite **Gabrielle de Polastron, duchesse de Polignac** (Claudia Cardinale).
 Polignac sits closer to the Queen at the casino table, reflecting Lamballe's gradual falling out of favor since 1785.

 Shortly afterwards, three royal childern appear at the Hameau de la Reine in the Petit Trianon of Versailles: Dauphin of France **Louis-Joseph** (Benji Marcus) riding a pony, his elder sister **Marie-Thérèse Charlotte**, or **Madame Royale** (Katherine Flynn), and their younger brother **Louis-Charles**, the future **Louis XVII** (Sean Flynn).
 Katherine and Sean are Seymour's daughter and son in real life. <br /><br />

 #### 21 January 1789: Summoning the Estates-General

-In the film, **Jacques Necker** (Raymond Gérôme), the esteemed Controller-General of Finances and Chief Minister of France, advices Louis XVI to summon the Estates-General in order to levy taxes to address the state deficit.
-This decision-making process is, however, much more tortuous in history, where the idea of restoring this legislative and consultative assembly after more than 170 years was first deliberated on the Assembly of Notables in 1787.
+In the film, **Jacques Necker** (Raymond Gérôme), the esteemed Controller-General of Finances and Chief Minister of France, advices Louis XVI to summon the Estates-General in order to levy taxes to address the state deficit. _This decision-making process was, however, much more tortuous in history, where the idea of restoring this legislative and consultative assembly after more than 170 years was first deliberated on the Assembly of Notables in 1787._

 >‘It seems to me’, declared Lafayette in the bureau where he sat on 21 May, ‘that this is the moment for us to beseech His Majesty to fix, immediately, in order to render account to him of all measures and settle their happy outcome forever, the convocation of a truly national assembly.’
 ‘What, Sir,’ burst out the Count d’Artois, the king’s brother, ‘are you calling for the Estates-General?’
 ‘Yes, my lord,’ replied the young glory-hunter, ‘and even better than that.’ &nbsp;[WD]

-The date of the Estates-General was officially announced by the previous finance minister Étienne-Charles de Loménie de Brienne on 8 August 1788, before Necker's return to office on 24 August.
-A royal edict—_Règlement des États généraux de 1789_—was issued on 24 January, followed by the nationwide elections of the delegates from the three estates of realm. <br /><br />
+_The date of the Estates-General was officially announced by the previous finance minister Étienne-Charles de Loménie de Brienne on 8 August 1788, before Necker's return to office on 24 August.
+A royal edict_—Règlement des États généraux de 1789*—was issued on 24 January, followed by the nationwide elections of the delegates from the three estates of realm.* <br /><br />

 #### March–April 1789: Elections

 On 4 March 1789, inside a church in Guise, **Camille Desmoulins** (François Cluzet) plans to run for Estates-General deputy, together with his father **Jean-Benoist-Nicolas Desmoulins** (Jean-Marie Bernicat).
 Subsequently, Camille is compiling a Third-Estate _cahier de doléances_—a list of grievances raised by commoners, mainly against the privileges of the First and Second Estates.
-Camille unfortunately fails the election.
-Omitted in the film, Jean-Benoist-Nicolas was nominated, but declined due to health reasons.
+Camille unfortunately fails the election. _Omitted in the film, Jean-Benoist-Nicolas was nominated, but declined due to health reasons._

 The disappointed Camille moves back to Paris.
-Walking down the Rue des Cordeliers (nowadays Rue de l'École-de-Médecine), meets **Antoine Simon** (Alain Frérot) the shoemaker, and **Louis Legendre** (Jean-François Stévenin) the butcher, both politicians-to-be.
+Walking down the Rue des Cordeliers (nowadays Rue de l'École-de-Médecine), he meets **Antoine Simon** (Alain Frérot) the shoemaker, and **Louis Legendre** (Jean-François Stévenin) the butcher, both politicians-to-be.
 Seconds later, he greets his future wife **Lucile Desmoulins** (Marie Bunel) and in-laws **Claude-Étienne Laridon-Duplessis** (François Lalande) and **Anne-Françoise-Marie Bois de Veix** (Geneviève Mnich).
 Apparently, M. Duplessis is not very fond of Camille at this moment.

 >. . . although Camille's love for Lucile Duplessis grew with each meeting, his suit appeared too hopeless to be even hinted at to the girl's parents.
 M. Duplessis would simply have laughed at him; Madame Duplessis might have been kinder, but she most certainly would not have consented to think of the young man as her daughter's lover, desperately poor and desperately unsuccessful as he still was. <br />
  > <p align="right">—Violet Methley, <em>Camille Desmoulins: A Biography</em> (1914)

 A few key figures during the coming Revolution are introduced next:

-In a Parisian bar, the wealth lawyer **Georges Jacques Danton** (Klaus Maria Brandauer, VF: Bernard Murat), reluctant to enter politics, chats with the influential **Honoré-Gabriel Riqueti, comte de Mirabeau** (Peter Ustinov, VF: Roger Carel), who, despite his noble status, is going to represent the Third Estate. **Jean-Paul Marat** (Vittorio Mezzogiorno, VF: Michel Vigné), physician and scientist, has undertaken political writings, whose _Offrande à la Patrie_ was published earlier that year.
+In a Parisian bar, the wealthy lawyer **Georges Jacques Danton** (Klaus Maria Brandauer, VF: Bernard Murat), reluctant to enter politics, chats with the influential **Honoré-Gabriel Riqueti, comte de Mirabeau** (Peter Ustinov, VF: Roger Carel), who, despite his noble status, is going to represent the Third Estate. **Jean-Paul Marat** (Vittorio Mezzogiorno, VF: Michel Vigné), physician and scientist, has undertaken political writings, _whose_ Offrande à la Patrie _was published earlier that year._

-It is not evident how the trajectories of Mirabeau, Danton, Desmoulins, Simon, Legendre, and Marat intersect in early 1789.
-Besides delineating the personal histories and dispositions of these characters, these scenes set up the community background of the future Club des Cordeliers.
+_It is not evident how the trajectories of Mirabeau, Danton, Desmoulins, Simon, Legendre, and Marat intersected in early 1789._ Besides delineating the personal histories and dispositions of these characters, these scenes set up the community background of the future Club des Cordeliers.

-While Mirabeau never conceals his passion for a colorful private life, Danton is known to be loyal to his wife **Antoinette Gabrielle Danton** (Marianne Basler), who, in the film, is carrying their future son Antoine at this time.
-However, Gabrielle's pregnancy as depicted seems not synchronized with Antoine's birth in June 1790. <br /><br />
+While Mirabeau never conceals his passion for a colorful private life, Danton is known to be loyal to his wife **Antoinette Gabrielle Danton** (Marianne Basler), who, in the film, is carrying their future son Antoine. _However, Gabrielle's pregnancy as depicted seems not synchronized with Antoine's birth in June 1790._ <br /><br />

 #### 5 May 1789: Opening of the Estates-General